CBD Oil and Hemp Oil…what are they, and are they legal and safe to use?

 To know that you are buying the real deal, all you have to do is look at the ingredients.
 It is common practice for reputable CBD companies to list the CBD ingredient as CBD or cannabidiol along with the amount per serving or the amount in the entire container.
 There are also real CBD products that also contain hemp oil.
 Hemp oil can be added to CBD products for the additional health benefits it offers.

 Another common practice for reputable CBD companies is to provide 3rd party lab results or certificates of analysis (COA) for their products.
 These lab results or COAs contain the information you need to confirm the cannabinoids present in your CBD product and the amount listed on the bottle.
 This excellent practice allows customers to verify that their purchase actually contains the ingredients they are looking for.
+Check what is CBD vape oil here.

 Here is a list of common verbiage used in real CBD products: